Premarital Counseling Questions

 • What does being “committed for life” mean for you both in practical terms?
 Fidelity, priority, teamwork?

-• How will lifestyle, career and family decisions which impact each other get taken?
+• How will lifestyle, career, and family decisions that impact each other get taken?

 Premarital Counseling Goals